 Please use our subscription page to register your interest, and we will keep you updated on all relevant information and news about subjects you have chosen.

-This summer school will explore the styles and techniques that the makers of historical documentaries employ to ‘reconstruct’ the past.
-Through a series of lively interactive case studies, it will analyse the tensions between academic and ‘popular’ history.
+How do the makers of historical documentaries go about the job of ‘reconstructing’ the past?
+Through a series of lively interactive case studies, this course will analyse the tensions between academic and ‘popular’ history.
 Whereas historians seek to be objective and interpretative, carefully weighing up opposing viewpoints, television demands a straightforward narrative that entertains the viewers sufficiently that they do not switch over, or switch off.
 Yet history programmes are a staple of the television schedules, and can sometimes succeed in being both ratings-winners and educative.
 Over recent years, the changing fashions of programme-making have added to the range of styles available to make history documentaries, some of which can be problematic for academic historians, leading to criticisms that history on television is not ‘proper’ history.
 However, the historian can also use television history to gauge the different ways in which history has been used to advance certain points of view.
 The course will explore how, in both a Welsh and a British context, history programmes can act as manufacturers of identity.

 Who is this course for?